 - Enter the price to be charged for each transaction.
-You can optionally enter the price in currencies other than your Store's base currency; just click ALL CURRENCIES.
-You can change the customer's subscription price later via the Activity menu in the Dashboard or the /subscriptions API endpoint, as needed.
+You can optionally enter the price in currencies other than your Store's base currency; just click All Currencies.
+You can change the customer's subscription price later via the Activity menu in the FastSpring App or using the /subscriptions API endpoint, as needed.

 - Click Create.

 - On the list of subscriptions, click the card for the newly created subscription product.
 The subscription product's details page opens.

 - Click anywhere in the Pricing field to open the Pricing popup window.

 - In the very first field at the top of the Pricing dialog, select Managed for the Subscription Type.

 For more information about the fields of the subscription details, please see About Subscriptions.

 For more information about the Pricing popup dialog, please see Subscription Pricing.

 Triggering Managed Subscription Billings

 With managed subscriptions, you may present customers with your own unique UI to trigger additional charges.
 Alternatively, you may charge customers (with their approval) without ever requiring them to see or click anything.
 For example, your staff may obtain verbal approval or an email message from the customer.

-Regardless, there are two methods you can use to trigger a managed subscription charge: using the FastSpring API, or via the subscription's detail page in Dashboard.
+Regardless, there are two methods you can use to trigger a managed subscription charge: using the FastSpring API, or via the subscription's detail page in the FastSpring App.

 Using the FastSpring API

 POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring takes care of the rest.

 For more information, please see /subscriptions.

 Via the Subscription's Detail Page in the FastSpring App

-- On the Activity tab of the Dashboard, look up the subscription and drill into its details.
-(Note: The easiest method might be to locate the original subscription charge and then click the View Subscription link in the Items section of the order details.)
+- On the Activity tab of the FastSpring App, look up the subscription and drill into its details.
+(Note: The easiest method might be to locate the original subscription charge and then click the View Subscription link in the items section of the order details.)

-- On the subscription's detail page, click the CHARGE command at the bottom left-hand corner of the top section.
+- On the subscription's detail page, click the command the right-hand side of the subscription's details.